Master's course fees and funding

 Some of our courses have funding associated with them, especially for those currently working in the NHS.
-Please refer to individual course listings for more information.
+Please refer to individual course profiles for more information.

 For the MSc History of Science, Technology and Medicine course, there are several sources of funding available.
 See the funding page on the Centre for the History of Science, Technology and Medicine website.